 - Desire: Internal and external peace, wholeness, harmony

 Watch any interview with Post Malone and you'll see these dynamics playing out.
 He agrees with interviewers almost reflexively.
 He deflects compliments.
 He seems genuinely surprised that anyone would want to talk to him.
-This isn't false modesty.
-It's the Nine's tendency to minimize their own presence in the world.
+It doesn't read like a PR trick.
+It reads like a Nine trying not to take up space.

 The Syracuse Kid Who Moved to Texas